 A good example of a nudibranch that uses solar energy for its survival is the sheep nudibranch (Costasiella kuroshimae).

 9. Most nudibranchs are benthic

 Meaning they crawl on the seafloor, but there are a few species that are pelagic and live in the water column or on the surface.

 10. So where can you see some of these things for yourself?

 Nudibranchs live actually all over the world.
 And also at all depths.
 But they do tend to favor warm temperate and tropical seas.

 Every day divers identify new species.
 So who knows, maybe you will discover one for yourself!

-The pollution of the water is one of the biggest threatens to the population of these beautiful animals.
+The pollution of the water is one of the biggest threats to the population of these beautiful animals.
 In addition the degradation, loss of habitat, and also the decrease in biodiversity associated with global warming.

 Would you like to dive with us?
 Book your dream diving holidays in Bali!